brentd09/CourseInfo/Microsoft/Azure/AZ103/Notes.md

 Resource Tags

-Makes it easy to categorise resourses - you can retrieve resources from - different resource groups - that relate to the same category Downloading usage stats as CSV the tags are included - this could make it easy to create DB/SpreadSheet reports grouping usage by TAG
+Makes it easy to categorise resourses - you can retrieve resources from - different resource groups - that relate to the same category Downloading usage stats as CSV the tags are included - this could make it easy to create DB/SpreadSheet reports grouping usage by TAG Ask yourself: (These could help you decide what tags to use) - How does billing divide the organization for chargeback purposes?
+By department?
+By project? - Are there any department-specific codes (e.g. for cost centers) or taxonomies you should be aware of? - What information does upper management want to see on reports? - How does each department hold its users accountable for resource use?